There are many things that acupuncture cannot cure directly. Below is a partial list.

 No cure here either.
 But again, it can help with symptoms and quality of life.

 In many cases, lifestyle changes can reverse diabetes, but acupuncture alone cannot cure diabetes.
-It can however help with complications related to diabetes.
+It can however help with complications related to diabetes such as neuropathy.
 Acupuncture is part of Oriental medicine, which if utilized fully – herbs, diet and acupuncture – Type II Diabetes may be reversed.

 It depends on why a person needs surgery.
 For cancerous tumor removal, repair of soft tissue tears, major organ surgeries etc, acupuncture cannot replace the surgery.
 However, when surgery is advised for orthopedic problems, acupuncture is worth a try.
 There are many orthopedic surgeries that can be avoided with acupuncture.
 I have treated people with acupuncture that have avoided surgery for: rotator cuff injuries, knee pain, lower back pain, neck pain, carpal tunnel syndrome and more.